-All of ATC's programs are accredited under Daytona State College's Southern Association of Colleges and Schools level-two accreditation, which was most recently reaffirmed in 2003.
-In addition, the automotive service technology and collision repair programs are National Automotive Technology Education Foundation accredited.
+All of ATC's programs are accredited under Daytona State College's Southern Association of Colleges and Schools level-two accreditation, which was most recently reaffirmed in 2003 and is up for reaffirmation in 2013.
+In addition, the automotive service technology and collision repair programs are accredited by the National Automotive Technicians Education Foundation (NATEF).